There is no formal policy about when to update LLVM or what it can be updated to, but a few guidelines are applied:

 src/llvm-projectand will likely also change

-For prior art, previous LLVM updates look like
+For prior art, here are some previous LLVM updates:

 Over the next few months, LLVM will continually push commits to its

 release/a.bbranch.
-Often those are bug fixes we'd like to have as well.
+We will often want to have those bug fixes as well.
 The merge process for that is to use

 git mergeitself to merge LLVM's